RoyalIcing/react-meadow/README.md

 }
 ```

-You can then pass use function with Meadow’s `onReplaceInfoAtKeyPath` handler, assuming the information is kept in your component’s state:
+You can then use this function in your handler to Meadow’s `onReplaceInfoAtKeyPath`, assuming the information is kept in your component’s state:

 ```javascript
 export default ExampleForm = React.createClass({